takahirox/tiny-web-metaverse/README.md

 # tiny-web-metaverse

-Tiny Web Metaverse project is for open, simple, easy, flexible, and extensible 3D virtual space platform for the web.
+Tiny Web Metaverse project is for open, simple, easy, hostable, flexible, and extensible 3D virtual space platform for the web.

 ## Online Demo